-I can hardly think of a place with a more mystical underpinnings than Bali.
-The name alone conjures exotic images of beaches and jungles shrouded in Southeast Asian myth and legend.
+I can hardly think of a place in Southeast Asia with a more mystical underpinnings than Bali.
+The name alone conjures exotic images of beaches and jungles shrouded in Southeast Asian myth & legend.

 The reality is far different.
 You’ll find two distinct camps, equally furious in their resolve to prove that Bali is either the destination of dreams or nightmares.
 Neither side is entirely wrong—nor right!

-Planning your Bali trip involves more than just finding the cheapest airfare and randomly choosing your accommodations.
+Planning your Bali itinerary involves more than just finding the cheapest airfare and randomly choosing your accommodations.
 The island is diverse, so choosing where to go in Bali, based on your travel style is the best way forward.
-Here are a few Bali destinations to try out on your next getaway.
+Here are a few of the most popular Bali destinations to try out on your next getaway…

 If Kuta weren’t so popular among travellers, I’d leave it right off this list.
 When you hear travellers complain of the nightmarish Bali experiences, it will likely stem from a stay, however short, in Kuta, Bali’s own beach-bumming surfer’s paradise.

 That’s not to say you won’t love the place.
 (Even if I unequivocally did not.)